xak2000/nomad/website/source/docs/job-specification/task.html.md

 ## `task` Examples

-The following examples only show the `task` stanzas.
-Remember that the `task` stanza is only valid in the placements listed above.
+The following examples only show the `task` blocks.
+Remember that the `task` block is only valid in the placements listed above.

 ### Docker Container